Do you leave your ideas to fend for themselves in the wild or keep them in a safe place?

 Steve used to say to me (and he used to say this a lot), “Hey Jony, here’s a dopey idea.”
 And sometimes they were — really dopey.
 Sometimes they were truly dreadful.
 But sometimes they took the air from the room, and they left us both completely silent.
 Bold, crazy, magnificent ideas.
 Or quiet, simple ones which, in their subtlety, their detail, were utterly profound.

 And just as Steve loved ideas, and loved making stuff, he treated the process of creativity with a rare and a wonderful reverence.
-I think he, better than anyone, understood that while ideas ultimately can be so powerful, they begin as fragile, barely formed thoughts, so easily missed, so easily compromised, so easily just squished.
+Better than anyone, he understood that while ideas ultimately can be so powerful, they begin as fragile, barely formed thoughts, so easily missed, so easily compromised, so easily just squished.

 Isn’t it a little bit amazing to imagine the iPod or iPhone as a dopey half-formed idea, and think about the conversation that day in their lab as they teased it out and allowed it to take shape.